Get started with MU

 ApplyMaster of science

-A graduate degree in civil engineering helps students sit for — and receive one year credit toward — the Professional Engineer (PE) licensure exam.
+These collective factors prepare students to sit for and receive one year of credit toward the Professional Engineer (PE) licensure exam.

 Quick facts